ChenWunSyuan002/USB_Redirect_For_Termux/README.md

 - Provide write and read callbacks for the actual transport of usbredir data
 - Monitor for usbredir and libusb read/write events and call their handlers

-## usbredirserver

-A simple tcp server usb-host, using usbredirhost

 ## usbredirtestclient

 A small testclient for the usbredir protocol over tcp, using usbredirparser